-- GitHub repositories must be set for public viewing. - Code provided on GitHub and Hard Copy must be well documented with comments in the code.
+- GitHub repositories must be set for public viewing and the content must be visible. - Code provided on GitHub and Hard Copy must be well documented with comments in the code.
 Judges might not have access to the specific programs used by teams to develop their code, e.g. EV3, Spike or Scratch.